Place: Salina Fieldhouse

 Who can Attend?
 Athletes Grade 1-8th

-is entering is second season as the Bethany College Head Women's Basketball Coach.
+Ferguson is entering his second season as the Bethany College Head Women's Basketball Coach.

 Before Fresno he was a coach at the collegiate level for nine years.
 During that time, he has seen 24 athletes receive all-conference recognition, and six of his players have collected All-American honors.
 He was an assistant at Hutchinson Community College during the 2011-12 season when the team finished with a 36-1 record and was the national runner-up at the NJCAA Tournament.
 Five players from this team received Division I offers.

 Ferguson has also seen success as a head coach for Brown Mackie College from 2007-09 and then Barton Community College from 2009-11.
 During this time; he compiled a 94-50 (.653) overall record, led Brown Mackie to the program's first 20-win season and coached his Barton squad to a 21-11 overall record and a Jayhawk Conference runner-up finish.